alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 - *Services:* a collection of behaviours (functionality) that does not belown elsewhere in the domain

 - *Aggregate:* a cluster of associated objects that we treat as a unit for purposes of data changes (e.g. a Product which is assembled from a set of Parts).
 In DDD, we forbit direct access to parts of the aggregate and we only allow access through the *Aggregate Root*.
 A good case for one specific class to be the aggregate root is to check if on delete it generates a cascade.
 If so, it might be a good candidate for being the aggregate root of the cascaded object tree.
 Another critical criteria for choosing the right *Aggregate Root* is for it to naturally enforce invariants.
-In other words:
+In other words, the *Aggregate* is a transactional graph of objects while the *Aggregate Root* is the entry point to the graph, with the role of assuring its integrit.

-*Aggregate:* a transactional graph of objects *Aggregate Root:* the entry point to the graph that assures the integrity of the entire graph *Invariant:* a condition that must be true for the system to be in a valid / consistent state
+- *Invariant:* a condition that must be true for the system to be in a valid / consistent state

 - *Repository:* persistent storage pattern.
 Only the aggregate roots should be available for querying directly from the repository.
 Repositories are a collection of objects of a certain type, with more ellaborate querying capabilities.
 For simple CRUD repositories, one can create a generic implementation for the pattern but, for more complex business rules, it is recommended to have a dedicated repository for each *Aggregate Root*